U.S. hostage rescued in operation that leaves 2 French commandos dead

 Two French commandos were killed during the operation to free two countrymen who were kidnapped last week in neighboring Benin.

-The two missing French nationals and a South Korean were also rescued.
+The two missing French tourists and a South Korean were also rescued.

 The statement named the French citizens as Patrick Picque and Laurent Lassimouillas, who vanished on May 1.
 It was unclear when or where the U.S. or South Korean national went missing.